coderjayman/airflow/README.md

 When you put a file in the local volume for DAG's just restart the container or run airflow db init again in the webserver container to reload the DAGS.

+And where would we be without a Hello World Example?

 Well, that's all for now folks... have fun and remember happy coding!